-Nimdesk claim they have the simplest and most affordable desktop virtualization for business of any size today.
-At a headline $99 cost per user for a perpetual license, what do you get and how is it different from existing solutions in this space?
+NimDesk claim they have the simplest and most affordable desktop virtualization for business of any size today.
+At a headline $99 cost per user for a perpetual license, what can the Nimdesk software and hardware appliances achieve and how do these compare against existing solutions in this space?

 Pivot3 have made vStac R2 simpler to implement, more scalable and drive further savings than its predecessor.
 Headline features include utilising VMware View Storage Accelerator allowing reduced hardware costs, performance increases with more memory and updated processors allowing greater VM density, and networking options that can enable adoption by a wider SMB market.
 With vStac R2, Pivot3 continue to drive the hardware cost and complexity of VDI down.
 The headline $165 / desktop will be compelling.
 The performance assurance and dynamic expansion in R2 will likely solve many administrative headaches.
 The key for any turnkey VDI solution remains getting the assessment right, and managing and delivering on the wider user experience once deployed.